github9175/JOS-operating-system/lab2.md

 	x = (mystery_t) value;
 ```

-Since the kernel can only dereference a uintptr_t
+Since the kernel can only dereference a uintptr_t and variable x could be dereferenced. x is a uintptr_t.